argibson02/Professional-Portfolio-2/README.md

 - Thanks to Jerome, Manuel, Cheng, and Daniel for instructing the UCB Coding Bootcamp.
 - Thanks to Eric Meyer for the [CSS reset file](https://meyerweb.com/eric/tools/css/reset/).
+- Thanks to [Alphonse Mucha](https://en.wikipedia.org/wiki/Alphonse_Mucha) for some inspiration and some patterning.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)